Chantouch/vue-auth/README.md

 import Vue from 'vue'
 import Vuex from 'vuex'
-import VueAxios from 'vue-axios' import { VueAuthenticate } from 'vue-auth' import axios from 'axios';
+import VueAxios from 'vue-axios' import { VueAuthenticate } from 'vue-auths' import axios from 'axios';

 Vue.use(Vuex)